Medical Plan Options and Health Savings Account

 - Aetna’s Discount Program

-Unlike our Healthcare Reimbursement Account option any contributions remaining in your HSA roll over from year to year and the account is yours when you leave Bates.
+Unlike our current Healthcare Reimbursement Account, any contributions remaining in your HSA roll over from year to year and the account is yours when you leave bates.
 Watch this short video for an introduction to an HSA.

 Health Savings Accounts Reference Materials: